mtklein/questlog/REQUESTS.md

 # Requests

 The following questions have been resolved:
-- Quest hierarchy: start with a two-level structure consisting of a quest and its steps.
+- Quest hierarchy: quests contain one list of steps rather than nested quests.
 - Map services: explore free options like Google Maps or Mapbox; don't commit to a paid provider yet.
 - Design assets: none available, rely on best judgement.
 - Licensing: the repository uses the MIT License.